forumone/socrata/README.txt

 INSTALLATION
 ------------
 Enable the socrata_views modules for Views integration and the socrata_filter module for an input filter.
-Both modules will enable the base socrata module as a dependency.
+Both modules will enable the base Socrata module as a dependency.

 CONFIGURATION